damiso15/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * models/square.py - Write the class `Square` that inherits from `Rectangle`
 * models/square.py - Update the class `Square` by adding the public getter and setter `size`
 * models/square.py - Update the class `Square` by adding the public method `def update(self, *args, **kwargs)` that assigns attributes
+* models/rectangle.py - Update the class `Rectangle` by adding the public method `def to_dictionary(self):` that returns the dictionary representation of a `Rectangle`

 ## tests/ ##